 Flow control aimed at reducing the skin-friction drag on a solid body immersed in a moving fluid is an active research area, motivated by its potential for significant energy savings and reduced emissions in the transport sector.
 Techniques for turbulent skin-friction drag reduction span from simple passive strategies to active approaches.
-The present work focuses on the latter group, since it generally produces larger effects which are easier to identify, and in particular considers the streamwise traveling waves (StTW) of spanwise wall forcing, introduced by Quadrio et al. (2009), a technique capable to deliver substantial net savings.
+The present work focuses on the latter group, since it generally produces larger effects which are easier to identify, and in particular considers the streamwise travelling waves (StTW) of spanwise wall forcing, introduced by Quadrio, Ricco & Viotti (2009), a technique capable of delivering substantial net savings.

 The existing proofs of concept for skin-friction drag reduction are mostly limited to (i) low-Reynolds-number turbulent flows, and (ii) elementary geometries, such as flat plates and straight ducts.
 One naturally wonders whether the established benefits scale up when limitations (i) and (ii) are relaxed.
 Recently, limitation (i) has been shown not to hinder large drag reductions by spanwise forcing at high Re.
-For example Gatti & Quadrio (2016) estimated that a skin-friction reduction of around 23% is still possible with moderate-amplitude StTW at flight Reynolds number.
+For example Gatti & Quadrio (2016) estimated that a skin-friction reduction of around 23 % is still possible with moderate-amplitude StTW at flight Reynolds number.

 Owing to issue (ii), though, how to assess drag reduction in practical applications, often characterized by curved walls and/or non-uniform pressure gradients, remains an interesting open problem.
-For example, Atzori et al. (2018) recently applied drag reduction (via uniform blowing and body-force damping of near-wall turbulent fluctuations) to a finite wing slab studied by DNS/LES.
+For example, Atzori et al. (2020) recently applied drag reduction (via uniform blowing and body-force damping of near-wall turbulent fluctuations) to a finite wing slab studied by direct numerical simulations (DNS) and highly resolved large eddy simulation (LES).
 Because of the complexity of the flow, however, the influence of curvature on the drag reduction effectiveness could not be singled out, as concurrent flow phenomena (like transition and separation) prevent a direct and quantitative comparison with flat-plate boundary layer or plane channel flow.
 Moreover, since transition was obtained by tripping the flow shortly downstream of the leading edge, the actuation was applied in regions where the wall is almost flat.